 We will start the session by discussing your goals (both long term and what you can expect to gain from the assessment) and what your needs are with regards to your running.

-Gayle will then analyse your running gait.
+We will then analyse your running gait.
 It’s unlikely you will run more than 1-2km in total during the assessment process.
 Video may be used as part of this process.
-Gayle will give you specific drills to change aspects of your running gait, and reassess.
+We will give you specific drills to change aspects of your running gait, and reassess.